hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

-# Learn how to process large files, ADW and Kafka in Dataflow
+# Process large files in Autonomous Database and Kafka with Oracle Cloud Data Flow

 ## Introduction

-Oracle Cloud Dataflow is a managed service for the great open-source project named Apache Spark.
+Oracle Cloud Data Flow is a managed service for the great open-source project named Apache Spark.
 Basically, with Spark you can use it for massive processing files, streaming and database operations.
 There is a lot of applications you can build with a very high scalable processing.
 Spark can scale and use clustered machines to paralellize jobs with a minimum of configuration and hard-work.

-Using Spark as a managed service (Dataflow), you can add many scalable services to multiply the power of cloud processing and this tutorial shows you how to use:
+Using Spark as a managed service (Data Flow), you can add many scalable services to multiply the power of cloud processing and this tutorial shows you how to use:

 - Object Storage: As low-cost and scalable a file repository
 - Autonomous: As a scalable Database in the cloud